Goodsy21/EventTrackerProject/README.md

 | DELETE    | `/api/rounds/{id}` |              | |

 #Lessons Learned
--When you're banging your head against the wall to figure out a problem, don't hesitate to take a step back.
+-ATTENTION TO DETAIL... when you're banging your head against the wall to figure out a problem, don't hesitate to take a step back.
 Come back with fresh eyes and you'll likely realize the mistake you've made.
 You'll likely also beat yourself up about it, which is warranted, dummy; but at least you learned a lesson.
--Despite only having one table, I can see the importance of database planning ahead to work through tables and keys.

 ##Technologies and Methodologies Used
 -Java